iradche/CATT-portfolio/lesson1.md

 ### Summary

-What is Open Data?
+- What is Open Data?
+- What is Open licenses?
+- What is machine-readable format?
-Where can we find them?
+- Where can we find Open Data?

 ### Assignment

 Fill out this quiz: https://goo.gl/forms/gmbqOVeNDd528Srv2.